Wage & Hour Claims in San Jose, CA

 There are significant potential liabilities that companies face through use of “working” managers operating a cash register and stocking shelves, while, unfortunately, many organizations continue to abuse the exempt status by having its management staff fill in for hourly workers while not providing breaks or overtime pay for these “managers”.
 Where the managers’ actual duties become primarily those performed by hourly staff, the company is liable for the absence of breaks, overtime pay and penalties, computed at up to thirty days of the employee’s daily rate of pay.
 Further, retaliation for requesting these wages is a protected activity and is absolutely prohibited.

-The Advocacy Center for Employment Law can evaluate any suspected misclassification and offers strong representation in resolution of these claims, including representation before the California Labor Commission and in both state and federal courts where necessary.
-The Advocacy Center for Employment Law often represents claimants on a contingency-fee basis, being paid only upon successful recovery for the client.
-If you have not been paid for hours worked or have not been provided breaks, the Advocacy Center has a strong track record in protecting you and asserting your claims, consistently winning large damage awards.
+The Advocacy Center for Employment Law and our wage lawyers can evaluate any suspected misclassification and offers strong legal counsel for various labor law claims, including representation before the California Labor Commission and in both state and federal courts where necessary.
+The Advocacy Center for Employment Law has employment attorneys in San Jose, CA that often represent claimants on a contingency-fee basis, being paid only upon successful recovery for the client.
+If you have not been paid for hours worked or have not been provided breaks, the Advocacy Center has a strong track record in protecting you and asserting your wage claims, consistently winning large damage awards.